-It's common knowledge for most people to brush after meals; however, to keep your teeth at their healthiest, it is far better to brush your teeth before eating rather than after.
+It's common knowledge for most people to brush after meals; however, to keep your teeth at their healthiest, it is far better to brush your teeth before eating rather than after in many cases.

-The big danger of brushing during this time period after meals is that you'll end up scrubbing away layers of your enamel with your toothbrush, which is never good.
-Additionally, when you drink or eat things that are already acidic and have lots of sugar your teeth are at an even greater risk for toothbrush abrasion.
+The risk of brushing immediately after meals is that you'll end up scrubbing away acid-softened layers of your enamel with your toothbrush, which is never good.
+Additionally, when you drink or eat things that are already highly acidic your teeth are at an even greater risk for toothbrush abrasion.
 Research has shown that avoid amplifying the damage caused by acids you should wait 60 minutes to engage in brushing after significant acidic exposures.
 Though you should still perform a slight cleaning with floss or other tools to remove stuck foods.

-Although you can always wait 30 minutes after meals to start brushing or re-balance your oral pH quickly with an alkaline mouth rinse, it is most effective to brush before eating or drinking since you can remove as many bacteria as possible before "feeding" them (an exception is brushing before bedtime, which you definitely should do).
+All things considered you'll be more effective at preventing cavities by brushing before eating or drinking since you can remove as many bacteria as possible before "feeding" them (an exception is brushing before bedtime, which you definitely should do).
 Reducing the total number of bacteria in your mouth that can produce acid before you eat will limit how acidic your oral pH becomes and will introduce fluoride into the dental plaque fluid to reduce the total damage bacteria can do to your teeth as well.
 Some studies have shown that, in areas of the mouth where bacteria may not have been brushed away for a few days, the pH can remain acidic for several hours so keeping your teeth clean is very important.